Privacy notice - Efforts to prevent fraud on our network and through our services

 1. Scope in general

-This Privacy notice applies for the processing activities of Proximus (hereinafter: “we” and “our”) when processing personal data of customers or end-users to prevent and combat fraud such as phishing, nuisance calls, fluBot, signalling abuse.
+This Privacy notice applies for the processing activities of Proximus (hereinafter: “we” and “our”) when processing personal data of customers or end-users to prevent and combat fraud such as phishing, nuisance calls, fluBot, signalling abuse and e-mail spams.

 Through this Privacy notice we want to inform you in a transparent manner about these processing activities where we act in the capacity of responsible for the processing (“data controller”).
-We've actually gone a step further and made a special privacy policy just for fraud prevention on our network.
-If you're curious about how we handle your data in other situations, you can review our general Privacy notice.
+We've gone a step further and made a special privacy policy just for fraud prevention on our network and through certain services such as our E-mail service.
+To complete the information contained here, and to understand how we handle your data in other situations, you can review our general privacy notice.

 We can adapt this Privacy notice from time to time by publishing a new version.
 You can find the date of the current version above (“Last modified on”).
 This can be necessary when we change things in a manner that can influence the processing of personal data, or when this would be necessary to comply with applicable data protection rules.